Tomentos/JTT_Tutorials/Networking_103/Networking_103.md

 Again here, I know this is a very complex topic and I can only explain so much and give so many examples.
 So if there is confusion going on here with a will to learn more, @ me on the server and I'll help out to my best ability.

 ### Hosts
 The Amount of Hosts in a Network is calculated rather simply.
-If we take the example from abox again, with the Subnet Mask of `255.255.224.0`, specifically the Binary Version of it, we only need to count the amount of *zeroes* (0) in it. in this case that would be 13.
+If we take the example from above again, with the Subnet Mask of `255.255.224.0`, specifically the Binary Version of it, we only need to count the amount of *zeroes* (0) in it. in this case that would be 13.
 We have 13 zeroes in the binary version of our Subnet Mask.
 Now we can use that number as the power of *two* (2) and subtract *two* (2) from the result.
 So we calculate `2^13-2`.

 That calculation is basically the same as the one that gives us the total amount of IP Addresses that exist.
 But only limited to the 13 zeroes in the subnet mask that we can manipulate in our Network.
 Then we subtract two because every Network has a Network Address and a Broadcast Address that we cannot use.
 That leaves us with the total amount of usable IP Addresses in our Network, which are also called Hosts.